razonyang/php-router/README.md

 composer require razonyang/php-router:dev-master
 ```

-Please add the following repository into `repositories` when `composer` complained
+Please add the following repository into `repositories` when `composer` complains about
 that `Could not find package razonyang/php-router ...`.

 ```